MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developing-sms-apps.md

 ---
 title: Introduction to developing SMS apps
-description: Introduction to developing SMS apps ms.date: 10/06/2023
+description: Introduction to developing SMS apps ms.date: 10/10/2023
 ---

 # Introduction to developing SMS apps

 Windows 8, Windows 8.1, and Windows 10 provide a Short Message Service (SMS) text messaging platform for mobile network operators, mobile broadband adapter IHVs, OEMs, and their partnered software vendor’s app with SMS access into a UWP app.

-**Note**
+> [!NOTE]
-A mobile broadband app requires SMS support to show notifications to the end user when text messages are received.
+> A mobile broadband app requires SMS support to show notifications to the end user when text messages are received.
 SMS might also be required to conform to regulatory requirements or best practices in certain markets.

 The Mobile Broadband SMS platform provides the following functionality: